 Albanian documents for use in United States

-If you have an Albanian civil document (birth certificate, marriage certificate, court decision, etc.) which will be used in United States, you must certify it with an apostille from the Legalization’s Office at the Albanian Ministry of Foreign Affairs.
+If you have an Albanian civil document (birth certificate, marriage certificate, court decision, etc.) which will be used in United States, you must certify it with an apostille from the Legalization’s Office at the Albanian Ministry for Europe and Foreign Affairs.
 For information on how to obtain an apostille for your Albanian civil document, please contact your nearest Albanian post office or the Albanian embassy or consulate serving your place of residence abroad.

 U.S. documents for use in the Republic of Albania